The rare decays $h^0\rightarrow Z\gamma,V Z$ in the NB-LSSM: The numerical analyses

-In order to analyze the signal strengths of rare decays $h^0\rightarrow Z\gamma,VZ$, we consider the $\chi^2$ analyses for the corresponding theoretical and experimental data of Higgs boson, in which the theoretical values obtained for our model $\mu_{\xi}^{theo}$ are confronted with the experimental measurements $\mu_{\xi}^{exp}$, $\delta_\xi$ represents the errors which include both statistic and system.
+In order to analyze the signal strengths of rare decays $h^0\rightarrow Z\gamma,VZ$, we perform a $\chi^2$ fit to the Higgs mass and signal-strength data, in which the theoretical values obtained from our model $\mu_{\xi}^{theo}$ are confronted with the experimental measurements $\mu_{\xi}^{exp}$, $\delta_\xi$ represents the total uncertainty including both statistical and systematic.